The Intervention Process

 3

-Having decided who will participate in the intervention group, an intervention specialist will educate participating members in mental health, substance misuse and addiction recovery.
+Having decided who will participate in the intervention group, an intervention specialist will educate participating members in mental health, substance misuse and dual diagnosis.
 This foundational knowledge provides the background necessary for the intervention party to use to convince someone they need help.
 Thorough preparation is key to success.

-Someone struggling with substance misuse or co-occurring disorders might be blind to how their actions affect others, because of how addiction and mental health disorders fundamentally rewire the brain.
+Someone struggling with co-occurring addiction and mental health disorders might be blind to how their actions affect others, because of how addiction and mental health disorders fundamentally rewire the brain.
 Friends and family can help lead to an epiphany by describing, in their own words, how the person’s behaviors have harmed them or created problems in their lives.
 Before the intervention, participants should write out and practice what they plan to say so they can be confident about speaking up when the time comes.

-The loved ones and the intervention facilitator get together as a group to proceed with the intervention.
-The goal of this session is to confront the addicted or mentally unwell person with the facts of their illness, with the objective of helping them agree to seek professional treatment.
+The loved ones and the intervention specialist get together as a group to proceed with the intervention.
+The goal of this session is to compassionately confront the addicted or mentally unwell person with the facts of their illness and with the objective of helping them agree to seek professional treatment.

 4